Harbor Creek School District: 2014-15 renovation

-Clark Elementary School is closed during the 2014-15 school year for a multimillion-dollar renovation.
-Clark Elementary School classes are held at the former Wesleyville Elementary School during this time.
+Clark Elementary School was closed during the 2014–15 school year for a multimillion-dollar renovation.
+Clark Elementary School classes were held at the former Wesleyville Elementary School during this time.

 Klein Elementary School

 Klein Elementary School currently serves students in grades K through 6.
 Students living in the Northwest portion of Harborcreek Township, generally north of Buffalo Road and west of Troupe Road, attend this school.
 The school is located on East Lake Road, just south of Lake Erie.

 2006 flood

-On the morning of Monday, September 25, 2006 over 300,000 gallons of water was discovered in the basement of Klein Elementary School.
+On the morning of Monday, September 25, 2006, over 300,000 gallons of water was discovered in the basement of Klein Elementary School.
 The cause was attributed to debris in the public water system that found its way into the backflow prevention valve located just inside of the building.
 While the valve functioned properly, due to its location within the building, it was left in an open position for an estimated 55 hours which was more than enough time to fill the basement.
 For an unknown reason, the circuit breakers did not trip, and when the water submerged all of the electrical panels, the electricity flow heated the water to about 105 degrees.
 As a result, all of the equipment in that area was destroyed, submerged under 14 feet of water.
 The building was immediately closed, and remained closed for about one month, while the students were moved to Rolling Ridge Elementary (K-4th grades) and the Junior High School (5th and 6th grades).
 The cost to the school district was nearly $250,000 to replace the destroyed equipment.
 Through the cooperation of area contractors, the building was able to reopen on Monday, October 23, 2006.